TakayasuNasu/slides-binary-algorithm/slides.md

 ## You should find the poisoned bottle by the end of the 24 hours.
 ## How many slaves do you need?

 ---
 layout: section-1
+---

+# Clue 1 <br> Not 1,000 slaves.

+---
+layout: section-1
+---

+# Clue 2 <br> You should try to think case of only two bottles first.

+---
+layout: section-1
+---

+# Clue 3 <br> You should try to think case of four bottles next.

+---
+layout: section-1
+---

+# Special clue <br> Some slaves should drink more than one bottle, One slave has to drink only one bottle.

+---
+layout: section-1
+---

+# Do you find a solution? <br> Do you need more thinking thime? <br> Next slide is showen anser.

+---
+layout: section-1